PCRuniversum/PCRedux/joss/paper.md

-Available software packages provide workflows and criteria for processing qPCR data (including pre-processing of raw data, fitting of non-linear models to raw data, computation of amplification curve data, calculation of thresholds or the second derivation quantification cycle (*Cq*), amplification efficiency (*E*), relative gene expression gene expression analysis, normalisation procedures and data management), but not for machine learning.
+Available software packages provide workflows and criteria for processing qPCR data (including pre-processing of raw data, fitting of non-linear models to raw data, computation of amplification curve data, calculation of thresholds or the second derivation quantification cycle (*Cq*), amplification efficiency (*E*), relative gene expression analysis, normalization procedures and data management), but not for machine learning.
 [@pabinger_survey_2014; @ruijter_evaluation_2013; @ruijter_efficiency_2021;
 @ramakers_assumption-free_2003].

 qPCR curves must meet quality criteria for analysis.
-Curves can Curves can be categorised by the user according to rather subjective criteria (e.g., sigmoidal shape, slope, noise, presence of a "hook effect") [@burdukiewicz_algorithms_2018; @spiess_system-specific_2016;
+Curves can be categorized by the user according to rather subjective criteria (e.g., sigmoidal shape, slope, noise, presence of a "hook effect") [@burdukiewicz_algorithms_2018; @spiess_system-specific_2016;
 @spiess_impact_2015; @hanschmann_looptag_2021_2].
 Positive qPCR reactions
-reactions usually have a sigmoidal shape, while negative amplification curves have a show a rather flat and linear curve (Figure \autoref{fig:fig_1}).
+usually have a sigmoidal shape, while negative amplification curves have a show a rather flat and linear curve (Figure \autoref{fig:fig_1}).

 ![Analysis of amplification curves using the `PCRedux` package.
 A) Amplification